czyczk/polkadot-http-api/README.md

 Required parameters:
 - `transferDest: string`: The address of the transfer destination.
 Can be in the form of any address type supported by Polkadot JS API.
 - `transferValue: number`: The transfer value.
 - `signerAddress: string`: The address of the transfer source, who also acts as the transaction signer.
 Can be in the form of any address type supported by Polkadot JS API.
-The signer must have been added to the API beforehand.
+The signer must has been added to the API beforehand.
 If not, call `keyring.addFromUri` first.

 Optional parameters:
 - `unsubIfInBlock: boolean`: Default to `true`.
 Stop the subscription that listens on transaction status changes once the transaction is in block.
 In this way, you won't be informed if the transaction is not finalized, but in return you can get the result earlier.